 Students who have completed AICE examinations should submit their official score reports to Florida State University.
 Refer to the AICE Table at the end of this chapter for college course equivalents and credits earned.

 Advanced Placement (AP)

 Students who have participated in the AP Program in high school and received a score of three or better on the national examinations will receive college credit in the appropriate subject areas.
 Refer to the AP Table at the end of this chapter for college course equivalents and credits earned.

 Students in an IB Program will receive up to forty-five semester hours of credit for scores of four or higher on both higher-level and standard-level examinations.
 Refer to the IB Table at the end of this chapter for college course equivalents and credits earned.

 College-Level Examination Program (CLEP)

 Florida State University grants credit in lieu of coursework for the CLEP subject matter examinations.
 Credits are awarded to any regularly admitted, degree-seeking undergraduate student who scores at or above the 50th percentile level of the sophomore norms on the CLEP examinations.
-Students receive appropriate credit, provided they have not attempted credit, or received credit, at the college level in the subject area or received credit in the subject area through AICE, AP, or IB.
+Students receive appropriate credit, provided they have not completed the course, whether or not they received credit, at the college level in the subject area or received credit in the subject area through AICE, AP, or IB.
+Courses dropped prior to completion will not count against the student as attempted credit.
 Academic deans shall have the authority to make exceptions concerning examinations that may fall within a subject area for which a student has existing credit.
 Students must have the permission of the academic dean to take a CLEP exam for any mathematics or English composition course.

 At Florida State University, CLEP examinations are administered through the Office of Evaluation Services, an open test center for CLEP.
 Eligibility to receive CLEP credit at Florida State will be verified by the Office of Admissions.